-Mailchimp offers an extensive range of segmenting options, so you can you make the most out of your list.
-With the right kind of list data, you can create hyper-targeted segments of your contacts for email or ad campaigns.
-Just remember that your segmenting options will vary based on the list field data you've collected, and that all but subscribed contacts will be filtered from your email marketing campaigns.
+Mailchimp offers a lot of segmenting options, so you can make the most out of your list.
+With the right kind of list data, you can create hyper-targeted segments of your contacts for email, postcard, or ad campaigns.
+Segmenting options will vary based on the list field data you've collected.

 Here are some examples of segments you can create.

-- Subscribed contacts who opened any of your last five campaigns
+- Subscribed contacts who opened any of your last five email campaigns

-- Subscribed contacts who didn't click in your last campaign
+- Subscribed contacts who didn't click in your last email campaign

-- Subscribed, unsubscribed, or non-subscribed contacts who recently purchased a product
+- Contacts who recently purchased a product from your connected store

-- Subscribed, unsubscribed, or non-subscribed contacts who live in a certain location
+- Contacts who live in a certain location

-- Unsubscribed or non-subscribed contacts who spent more than $500 in your integrated e-commerce store
+- Contacts who spent more than $500 in your connected store

 Enhance Your Segments